Rights to Light VAT on Compensation

 If a commercial property is new (less than three years old) standard rate VAT would apply.
 However, the most common way to acquire a Right to Light is by prescription, after 20 years enjoyment.

-Whilst there are some exceptions (see our Rights of Light Factsheet) it is unlikely that a new build property would be due compensation for a rights of light infringement in the first place.
+Whilst there are some exceptions (see our Rights to Light Factsheet) it is unlikely that a new build property would be due compensation for a rights to light infringement in the first place.

 Whilst this VAT exemption is beneficial for a purchaser, it also means that the vendor or landlord is unable to recover any VAT on related costs, which may be significant – see ‘Opt to Tax’ below